 Wanju Wanju (welcome!)

-Be immersed in the world’s oldest living culture with an authentic, personal experience of Aboriginal culture in Kings Park.
+Be immersed in the world’s oldest living culture with an authentic, personal experience of Indigenous culture in Kings Park.

-The land we know today as Kings Park has been a place of great significance to its traditional custodians, the Wadjuk Nyoongar people, for at least 40,000 years.
+The land we know today as Kings Park has been a place of great significance to its traditional custodians, the Whadjuk Noongar people, for at least 40,000 years.
 The Park’s traditional names include 'Kaarta Koomba', 'Kaarta Gar-up' or 'Mooro Kaarta'.

-Tours and other cultural experiences are run by local Nyoongar people who have a strong family connection to this country and a deep understanding of their culture and knowledge of the land.
+Tours and other cultural experiences are run by local Noongar people who have a strong family connection to this country and a deep understanding of their culture and knowledge of the land.

 Tour times, bookings and further details are available by contacting the groups below.

 Walk alongside a Noongar woman (yorga) in Kings Park as she shares her stories, knowledge about bush foods and medicines and offers hands-on seasonal activities.

 Take a cultural walking tour with a traditional owner with strong family connections to this land, ancient customs and traditions.

 Learn about Kaarta Gar-up, the local Noongar term for the Mt Eliza escarpment in Kings Park, and about Mt Eliza’s intriguing past and its spiritual significance to Noongar people.